 Report changes of circumstances that affect your Swedish pension

 If there is an economic change that affects your Swedish pension, for example that you become a cohabitating partner, move from Sweden or if you receive a new or changed pension from a country other than Sweden, you yourself must report this to us.
 If you receive too much pension, you may become liable to reimburse it.

-The Swedish Pensions Agency regularly checks your data against, for example, the Swedish Tax Agency and various occupational pension companies, but you yourself are responsible for notifying us if there has been a change.
+The Swedish Pensions Agency regularly checks your data against, for example, the Swedish Tax Agency and various occupational pension companies, but you are responsible for notifying us if there has been a change.
 You can report changes by contacting our customer service.

 Pensioners certificate to receive pensioner discount

-If you take out a general pension before the age of 65, you can use a pensioner's certificate to take advantage of discounts, for example for public transport and admission to various events.
+If you take out a general pension before the age of 65 (66 from 2023), you can use a pensioner's certificate to take advantage of discounts, for example for public transport and admission to various events.
 The pensioner’s certificate is valid within Sweden.
 Order a pensioner's certificate (in Swedish)

 Your Swedish pension will be paid out once a month to the bank account that you have reported to us.
 If you are receiving other payments such as survivor’s pension, housing supplement or financial support for the elderly they are paid out at the same time.
 If you are born between 1-15 of the month, you will receive your pension on the 18th and if you are born between 16-31 a month, you will receive your pension on the 19th, provided that the 18th and 19th are weekdays.

 The first time you receive your pension payment, you will receive a payment statement showing how big your national public pension will be.
 You will also know how much tax will be deducted, what parts are included in your pension and payday.
 Since your national public pension consists of different parts, you can receive separate statements for e.g. income pension, premium pension, survivor's pension and housing supplement.

 Tax deductions on pension and salary